Cheap SEO services are everywhere.

 Cheap SEO sounds nice in theory, but it’s not worth the headache or the hassle.

-Run a quick Google search for SEO services in your industry and you’ll run across hundreds of SEO “agencies” (which are actually nothing more than one-man shops started by someone with an introductory understanding of online marketing and an affinity for drag-and-drop website builders).
+Run a quick Google search for SEO services in your industry and you’ll run across hundreds of cheap search engine optimization (SEO) “agencies” (which are actually nothing more than one-man shops started by someone with an introductory understanding of online marketing and an affinity for drag-and-drop website builders).
 These companies will promise to provide intensive SEO strategies for a low, one-time price of $500 or less.

 Cheap SEO, affordable SEO, low-cost SEO – you can call it whatever you want.
-We all have our own subjective definition of what “cheap” means, but it’s essentially any SEO package that’s priced well below industry standards.
+We all have our own subjective definition of what “cheap” or affordable SEO services actually means, but it’s essentially any SEO package that’s priced well below industry standards.

-The moral of the story is that cheap SEO isn’t good, and good SEO isn’t cheap.
+The moral of the story when researching SEO agencies is that cheap SEO services aren’t good, and good SEO services aren’t cheap.

 Just because someone is willing to sell you SEO services at a steeply discounted rate, doesn’t mean you should take them up on it.
 Here are some specific reasons why paying for inexpensive SEO is such a bad idea: